MWSandbox/simple-java-ee-backend/README.md

 ## Developer Instructions

 ### Prerequisites
-- Linux system would be benefitial (otherwise you will need to rewrite the build-and-redeploy.sh script, the rest should work on Windows the same way)
 - Docker & Docker-Compose installed
 - Java & Maven installed

 ### How to get started
-1. Run `build-tools/build-and-redeploy.sh`.
+1. Run `mvn clean install -P redeploy`.
 This will trigger the following process:
-   1. Run mvn clean install to build application WAR file.
+   1. Run `docker-compose down -d` to remove existing containers (app + db) and the docker network
    2. Build new docker image `com.mdevoc/simple-java-rest-backend` and tag it with the current version number.
 The docker image is based on the Payara Full server images and adds the WAR file to the server.
-   3. Stop running app and database containers if there are any.
+Previously built images with this tag will be removed.
-   4. Use `docker-compose` to run new containers
+   3. Use `docker-compose up -d` to run new containers
       1. Setup a network so appserver and database container can communicate
       2. Run appserver based on previously built image
       3. Runn database base on official PostgreSQL image